ray-project/ray/doc/source/ray-core/patterns/nested-ray-get.rst

 When a task calls ``ray.get()``, it must block until the value of the ``ObjectRef`` is ready.
 If all cores are already occupied, this situation can lead to a deadlock, as the task that produces the ``ObjectRef``'s value may need the caller task's resources in order to run.
 To handle this issue, if the caller task would block in ``ray.get()``, Ray temporarily releases the caller's CPU resources to allow the pending task to run.
-This can harm performance and stability because the caller will continue to use a process and memory to hold its stack while other tasks run.
+This behavior can harm performance and stability because the caller continues to use a process and memory to hold its stack while other tasks run.

 Therefore, it is always better to pass ``ObjectRefs`` as direct arguments to a task and avoid calling ``ray.get`` inside of the task, if possible.